-Landmarks and Landmark Districts are unique and irreplaceable assets to the city and its neighborhoods and provide examples of the physical surroundings in which past generations lived.
+Landmarks and Landmark Districts are unique and irreplaceable assets to the city and its neighborhoods and provide examples of the surroundings in which past and recent generations lived.
 The intent of Landmark designation is to protect, preserve, enhance and encourage continued utilization, rehabilitation and, where necessary, adaptive use of significant cultural resources.

-- Landmark Designation FAQ
+Community-sponsored Landmark Designation

 A landmark designation can be submitted by the community.
 Preservation staff will make an initial review in consultation with the applicant, and bring forward the nomination to the HPC for their direction.